project-delphi/project-delphi.github.io/blog/when-is-causality-important/index.md

 ![](https://i.imgflip.com/223wf5.jpg)

-Regularizing is as if the features are flattened so that only the most essential are allowed to affect the outcome - like a flattened statue.
+Regularizing is as if the ~~features~~ weights on features are flattened so that only the most essential and truly impactful are allowed to affect the outcome - like a flattened statue, the essence can still be determined.

 This prediction focus matters when there is observational data and the objective is to query a model and return a "best" prediction on a target.
+Indeed, much of the billions in Machine Learning have been spent on getting prediction right.

 ## When does causality matter to an organization?